blevine37/IAM-XED/README.md

 ### Time-resolved Calculations

-Time-resolved calculations treat the input geometries as a trajectories, computing the signal for each time frame along the trajctory.
+Time-resolved calculations treat the input geometries as trajectories, computing the signal for each time frame along the trajectory.
 In time-resolved mode, only difference signals can be calculated, comparing the signal at each time frame to the first frame (t=0).
 This is useful for simulating pump-probe experiments or tracking changes in the structure over time.
-Currently, different reference than the first frame cannot be specified, but this feature may be added in the future.
+Currently, a reference other than the first frame cannot be specified, but this feature may be added in the future.

 ## Input files:
-IAM-XED requires as an input signal geometries (used for calculating the singal) and optionally reference geometries (used for calculating reference for the difference signal).
+IAM-XED requires as an input signal geometries (used for calculating the signal) and optionally reference geometries (used for calculating a reference for the difference signal).
 The input geometries can be provided  in various formats: a single XYZ file or a directory containing multiple XYZ files.
-If directory is provided IAM-XED searches for all files with `.xyz` extension within.
+If a directory is provided, IAM-XED searches for all files with `.xyz` extension within.

+> [!IMPORTANT]
-The geometries must be in **XYZ format** with coordinates in **Angstroms**.
+> The geometries must be in **XYZ format** with coordinates in **Angstroms**.

 ### Signal Geometries (`--signal-geoms`)
 #### Static calculations
-- **Single XYZ file**: Averages all geometries in the file and calculates static signal.
+- **Single XYZ file**: Averages all geometries in the file and calculates the static signal.
-- **Directory of XYZ files**: Averages over first geometries from each XYZ file in the directory and calculates static signal.
+- **Directory of XYZ files**: Averages over the first geometries from each XYZ file in the directory and calculates the static signal.

 #### Time-resolved calculations
 - **Single XYZ file**: Treats all geometries in the file as a trajectory with `--timestep` intervals.
 - **Directory of XYZ files**: Each XYZ file represents a trajectory with `--timestep` intervals.
-The signal is average over all geometries in each time frame.
+The signal is an average over all geometries in each time frame.
 Note that trajectories shorter than the longest trajectory or the specified maximum time `--tmax` will be padded with zeros, i.e., they contribute only up to the time they reached and don't contribute to the ensemble for longer times.

 ### Reference Geometries (`--reference-geoms`)
-Reference geometries are used for calculating the difference signal in static calculations, the reference in time-resolved calculations is always the first time frame.
+Reference geometries are used for calculating the difference signal in static calculations; the reference in time-resolved calculations is always the first time frame.
 #### Static calculations
-- **Single XYZ file**: Averages all geometries in the file and calculates static signal.
+- **Single XYZ file**: Averages all geometries in the file and calculates the static signal.
-- **Directory of XYZ files**: Averages over first geometries from each XYZ file in the directory and calculates static signal.
+- **Directory of XYZ files**: Averages over the first geometries from each XYZ file in the directory and calculates the static signal.

 ## Key Options